What we need to know

 4. When a bi-fold door is used, it is

-cut at an angle.
-A bi-fold door relies on its frame to guide it when
+cut at an angle) as a bi-fold door relies on guide runners in the frame

 5. If a door is cut to a shorter height remember you may have the top of the frame at a convenient height to hit you in

 the face as you enter and exit the shower!
-Even a 'frameless design'
+Even many 'frameless designs'

 will have a bracing bar across the top, so although the glass may have